harding/old-docs-history-bitcoin.org/en/developer-guide.md

 {% autocrossref %}

-Connecting to a peer is done over TCP by sending a `version` message, which contains your version number, block, and current time to the remote node.
+Connecting to a peer is done over by sending a `version` message, which contains your version number, block, and current time to the remote node.
 Once the message is received by the remote node, it must respond with a `verack` message followed by its own `version` message if the node desires to peer.

 Once connected, the client can send the remote node `getaddr` and `addr` messages to gather additional peers.

-In order to maintain a connection with a peer, nodes will send a message to peers within 30 minutes of inactivity.
-If 90 minutes passes without a message being received by a peer, the client will assume the connection has closed.
+In order to maintain a connection with a peer, nodes by default will send a message to peers before 30 minutes of inactivity.
+If 90 minutes passes without a message being received by a peer, the client will assume that connection has closed.

 {% endautocrossref %}